solana-foundation/developer-content/docs/advanced/actions.md

 - `error` - An optional error indication for non-fatal errors.
 If present, the client should display it to the user.
-If set, it should not prevent the client from interpreting the action or displaying it to the user. (see [Action Errors](#action-errors)) For example, the error can be used together with `disabled` to display a reason like business constraints, authorization, the state, or an error of external resource.
+If set, it should not prevent the client from interpreting the action or displaying it to the user (see [Action Errors](#action-errors)).
+For example, the error can be used together with `disabled` to display a reason like business constraints, authorization, the state, or an error of external resource.